Last updated: November 2023

 - From cookies on our website (see ‘The personal information we collect about you’ above and ‘Cookies’ below)

-- In photographs containing an identifiable image of you taken at a PIF events
+- In photographs containing an identifiable image of you taken at PIF meetings or events

 How and why we use your personal information